PandasThumb/pandasthumb.github.io/_posts/2021/2021-03-30-Casey-Takes-a-Swing.md

 The article by Prang and others also compared morphologic features related to suspensory locomotor behavior from species in vastly different primate clades—which means they do <i>not</i> share a recent common ancestor with the African apes.
 We see these anatomic changes in these species because the physical demands of similar environments often lead to convergent evolution of the features necessary to navigate the environment.

 In a similar environment with similar opportunities and challenges for locomotion, primate species that are only distantly related show similar morphologies in the upper limbs.
 However, that does not mean that spider monkeys and gibbons are closely relatives that emerged from a common ancestor with these features, in the same way that, despite their overall morphologic similarities, we have no doubt that dolphins are not fishes, but mammals.
 Many anatomic and biomechanical similarities reflect environmental demands on the organism and these must be separated from those that unique identify members of different evolving lineages.

-The rookie mistake here is the "like-goes-with-like" approach to grouping organisms in various classification schemes
+The rookie mistake here is using a "like-goes-with-like" classification scheme that relies on similar morphologic responses to environmental pressures rather than the features shared uniquely by members of the same branch of the evolutionary tree.

 <strong>Strike 3: "One of these things is not like the others"</strong>